Execution (computing): Runtime system

-A runtime system, also called runtime environment, primarily implements portions of an execution model.
-This is not to be confused with the runtime lifecycle phase of a program, during which the runtime system is in operation.
-When treating the runtime system as distinct from the runtime environment (RTE), the first may be defined as a specific part of the application software (IDE) used for programming, a piece of software that provides the programmer a more convenient environment for running programs during their production (testing and similar), while the second (RTE) would be the very instance of an execution model being applied to the developed program which is itself then run in the aforementioned runtime system.
+A runtime system is a software layer that provides services to an executable.
+It is a portion of an execution model.
+Relatedly, a runtime environment (RTE) is everything that a program can interact with, including a runtime system.

-Most programming languages have some form of runtime system that provides an environment in which programs run.
-This environment may address a number of issues including the management of application memory, how the program accesses variables, mechanisms for passing parameters between procedures, interfacing with the operating system, and otherwise.
-The compiler makes assumptions depending on the specific runtime system to generate correct code.
-Typically the runtime system will have some responsibility for setting up and managing the stack and heap, and may include features such as garbage collection, threads or other dynamic features built into the language.
+Most programming languages include a runtime system.
+It may address issues including memory management, variable access, parameter passing mechanisms, operating system access, and more.
+The compiler makes assumptions depending on the specific runtime system to generate code.
+Typically, the runtime system has some responsibility for setting up and managing the stack and heap, and may include features such as garbage collection, threading or other dynamic features of the language.

 Instruction cycle

-The instruction cycle (also known as the fetch–decode–execute cycle, or simply the fetch-execute cycle) is the cycle that the central processing unit (CPU) follows from boot-up until the computer has shut down in order to process instructions.
+The instruction cycle is the cycle that the CPU follows from boot-up until the computer has shut down in order to process instructions.
 It is composed of three main stages: the fetch stage, the decode stage, and the execute stage.